Mirantis/k0rdent-enterprise-docs-publish/docs/addons/ceph/ceph-user-scenarios.md

       activeStandby: false
 ```

-Then a corresponding StorageClass will be created along with the pool’s creation (the StorageClass parameters are similar to those used for Block PVCs).
+Then a corresponding `StorageClass` will be created along with the pool’s creation.
+The `StorageClass` parameters are similar to those used for Block PVCs.

 To create a Ceph-based Filesystem PV, define a PVC manifest using the appropriate StorageClass.

----

 ## Ceph Usage in KubeVirt VMs

-KubeVirt can use Ceph-based StorageClasses to provide persistent storage for Virtual Machines.
+KubeVirt leverages Ceph-based `StorageClass` objects to provide persistent storage for Virtual Machines (VMs).
+Ceph's ability to support both block and filesystem volumes makes it a versatile backend for diverse workloads.

-> **Note:** It is recommended to enable the `device_ownership_from_security_context` functionality in the container runtime (CRI) for correct handling of Block volumes by KubeVirt.
+> **Note:** It is recommended to enable the `device_ownership_from_security_context` feature in the container runtime (CRI) for proper handling of block volumes by KubeVirt.
 More details are available at:
 > [Block CRI Ownership Configuration](https://github.com/kubevirt/containerized-data-importer/blob/main/doc/block_cri_ownership_config.md).

+- **Dual Mode Support:** This example illustrates the use of both a filesystem (RWX) and a block (RWO) volume in the same VM, demonstrating Ceph's flexibility in supporting diverse storage requirements.
+- **Unified Storage for VMs and Containers:** Using Ceph as the underlying storage system allows for consistent management of storage resources, whether they are being used for traditional container workloads or virtual machine environments.
+- **Simplified VM Provisioning:** With pre-configured `StorageClass` objects, creating and attaching persistent volumes to VMs becomes a seamless process, reducing manual intervention and potential configuration errors.

-Ceph-based persistent volumes can be defined in a KubeVirt VirtualMachine manifest.
-For example:
+Ceph-based persistent volumes are defined within a KubeVirt VirtualMachine manifest.
+Consider the following example:

 ```yaml
 apiVersion: kubevirt.io/v1